thrishank/lumenn-contract/README.md

 ## How It Works

-1. **Initialize Order**: A user deposits tokens into the main Elara protocol vault and specifies the parameters for their limit order (e.g., "Sell 100 SOL for USDC when the price hits $200").
+1. **Initialize Order**: A user deposits tokens into the main Lumenn protocol vault and specifies the parameters for their limit order (e.g., "Sell 100 SOL for USDC when the price hits $200").
 2. **Store Order Data**: The order instructions are stored on-chain using light protocol zk compression.
 3. **Price Monitoring**: A backend matching engine continuously monitors asset prices.
 4. **Execute Swap**: When an asset reaches the user's target price, the backend swaps the tokens and tokens are sent to the user, swaps powered by Jupiter.